-On entry to the University, you will be assigned a Personal Tutor who will help you to get the best out of your university experience.
+Your Director of Studies is also your Personal Tutor.
+They will help you to get the best out of your university experience.
 Your Personal Tutor will:

 - support you in your academic progress and personal development - discuss with you programme choices, placement opportunities and future career plans - provide you with a reference for your placement or career - guide you to sources of expert help with any personal/welfare issues.